Urban Studies 200 & Geography 250

 You and I are part of the first generation ever to have lived in a majority-urban world: the globe crossed the fifty-percent threshold only a few years ago.
 While individual cities can be traced back hundreds and in some cases thousands of years, at the global scale an urban world is something entirely new.
 It means that all the wonderful, exciting things about the world -- as well as its horrible dangers and catastrophes -- are becoming inherently urban phenomena.
 Understanding cities is more and more important, across many fields of academic study as well as the challenges and opportunities of everyday life.

-Here's a tentative syllabus for what we'll explore in this course.
+Here's a copy of syllabus for a recent offering of this course.
 Don't be intimidated when you open the document -- this is a rather easy course, and the syllabus is so long just because there are so many exciting stories to tell, and we want to make sure you get your money's worth!
-Note that I may continue revising the syllabus just a bit before we meet in September.
+Note that this is a syllabus for a previous year -- so all the dates will be updated, and there will be a few changes in topics and recommended readings.

 We'll be using several texts for this course.
-The first thing you should do is track down a copy of E. Barbara Phillips, City Lights: Urban-Suburban Life in the Global Society, Third Edition.
-I don't know how much the UBC Bookstore will charge you, but used copies are currently selling on Amazon for about US$50.
-We'll be using a few other resources, but these will be freely available in digital form from UBC Libraries.
+It is not absolutely required, but I do strongly recommend that you get a copy of E. Barbara Phillips, City Lights: Urban-Suburban Life in the Global Society, Third Edition.
+It's a wonderful book, even if it is a few years old by now.
+I don't know how much the UBC Bookstore will charge you, but used copies are currently selling on Amazon for about US$60.
+We'll be using a few other reading resources, but these will be freely available in digital form from UBC Libraries.

 If you're interested in what students have said about this course in previous years, here's a big collection of the formal evaluations from the last dozen years or so, in all their wondrous glory!
 Many students enjoy the course and find it useful; others, not so much.
-You'll notice that in the Covid era some students are not happy that the lectures are pre-recorded, and there's not opportunity for "live," interactive conversations during the lecture time slots.
+You'll notice that in the Covid era some students were not happy that the lectures were pre-recorded, and there was not sufficient opportunity for "live," interactive conversations during the lecture time slots.
 Excellent point!
-You have many opportunities for interactive conversation.
+Hopefully there will be no pandemic public health restrictions this year, so we'll have plenty of time for conversation during the lecture time slots.
+You also have many other opportunities for interactive conversation.
 You'll be meeting weekly in the discussion sections with our Graduate Teaching Assistants, who are in any event much more brilliant than your instructor.
 You should also join us for conversations during the September walking tour.
 And please come to office hours for long conversations about anything and everything related to cities and urban life!
 I'm happy to give you lots of live, interactive lectures and conversations if you stop by office hours; ask me a few questions and pretty soon you'll be looking for the off switch on my face!
 For the scheduled class time slots in Geography Room 100, lectures are revised every year, but must be recorded in order to a) edit all the necessary concepts, illustrations, video narratives, and other required materials to fit within the time constraints of the scheduled class period, and b) ensure all students have consistent, equitable access to identical course materials.
 UBC, moreover, is becoming more and more like Vancouver's "Hollywood North" industrial composition -- which means that there's lots of rules and regulations.
 In recent years, when classroom discussions have been livestreamed or recorded, UBC attorneys have in some cases required that for everyone visible or audible in the scene -- including students who ask questions -- there must be a signed legal consent form, or that a legal warning be posted outside the lecture hall.
 (You'll see these kinds of notices quite frequently around the UBC campus whenever a film crew is working on a movie or commercial, often warning you not to take photographs, like this.
 I carefully pointed the lens away from the production sets, actors, and sets.)

 Materials farther down on this page are from the old, pre-Covid era when this primitive web site was used for the course.
 Now we do the course in various hybrid forms depending on the latest public health guidelines; we'll have a blend of face-to-face conversations, recorded lectures, and online choices through UBC's LMS ('Learning Management System'), which is called Canvas.

 September, October, and November 2021 were unusually challenging and confusing for many students and instructors at UBC (and many other universities too!).
 Every week we were bombarded with emails from administrators with new (and often contradictory) instructions.
 We were told that we were required to provide in-person instruction.
 But other requirements specified provisions to accommodate a significant number of students who were unable to be in person due to travel restrictions and other circumstances.
-We all hope that September, 2022 will be different, with a minimum of disruptions and complications from Covid or other pandemic conditions!
+We all hope that September, 2024 will be fully free of such complications Covid or other pandemic conditions!

 Join us to learn some of the fascinating stories of the remarkable transformations of a world of planetary urbanization!